 A pedi-cab is a bicycle with a carriage attached to its back where passengers can sit.
 These bicycles are becoming more and more popular as the population of Denver continues to grow.
 They are a popular mode of transportation.
 Because the carriage is unprotected, unfortunately, the occupants are vulnerable to significant injury because they lack protection of metal, seat belts, and airbags that motor vehicles provide.
 Fortunately, pedi-cab businesses are required to purchase insurance policies providing coverage for injury or death of any person or persons.

 Road rage is any verbal or physical behavior that interferes with a cyclists’ ability to ride safely and/or interferes with his freedom of movement.
 Oftentimes, road rage can escalate to the point of motorists throwing objects at a cyclist, attempting to create harm.
 Any type of road rage is unacceptable, illegal, and extremely dangerous.
 While it may be difficult to prevent road rage, cyclists can take steps to protect themselves.
 If a cyclist encounters road rage, they should ride out of harm’s way, copy the driver’s license plate, and call the police immediately.

 Denver Bicycle Injury Lawyers

-Our Denver personal Injury Lawyers handle a wide range of cases, including Car Accidents, Bicycle Accidents, Bike Accidents, Motorcycle Collisions, Pedestrian Accidents, Slip and Fall Accidents, Dog Bite Accidents, and any other form of personal injury in Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.
+Our Denver personal Injury Lawyers handle a wide range of personal injury cases, including Motor Vehicle Accidents, Bicycle Accidents, Pedestrian Accidents, Slip & Fall Accidents, and Dog Bites & Attacks.
+We service Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.